 2. Black Bean Chili Pot Pie with Cumin Sweet Potato Crust

 Nothing says love from the oven quite like pie!
 These Black Bean Chili Pot Pies with Cumin Sweet Potato Crust by Alison Murray are comfort food personified.
 These hearty, individually-sized veggie pies are healthy and delicious with black beans, veggies, and a spiced sweet potato crust.
 Guests will love being served their own little pot pie – no sharing is required.

 3. Not Your Mama’s Seitan Pot Roast

-Pot roast is definitely a family meal, and this Seitan Pot Roast is kind of what your mom would have prepared for dinner but meat-free.
+Pot roast is a family meal, and this Seitan Pot Roast by Dawn Kriss is kind of what your mom would have prepared for dinner but meat-free.
 It has tender homemade seitan in a lip-smacking vegetable stew.
 Plus, the pot roast is made in a slow cooker, so you can just throw everything in, work on the rest of your holiday feast and it will be ready and waiting at dinnertime.

 4. Pumpkin Gnocchi in Spiced Butter Sauce with Lemon Cashew Cream

 Serve your guests a dish that looks and sounds gourmet but is easy to make.
 This luscious homemade Pumpkin Gnocchi by Rhea Parsons is blanketed in richly spiced vegan butter sauce and then served with lemon cashew cream.
 They’ll think you sweated it out in the kitchen all day.
 Let them.